behave/behave.example/docs.html/_sources/datatype/cardinality_zero_or_one.txt

 Cardinality: Zero or One (Optional)
 ==============================================================================

+.. index:: Cardinality: Zero or one, optional part

 There are some cases, when a text part may be present or not.
 Therefore, this text part is an optional and has cardinality zero or one (0..1).